-Note…I’m not completely against something not-so-serious, “depending”, but only if all of this about who I am is understood beforehand.
+I am not completely closed to something not-so-serious, but only as long as everything in this profile is understood beforehand.

-- If your intentions on the first few dates aren’t getting to know who I am and letting me see who you are, but instead are to operate on foregone conclusions, try to impress me or expect me to impress, court, and woo you, lay out a road map and only pay attention to whether or not I push all of the buttons, then we shouldn’t date.
+If your intentions on the first few dates aren’t to get to know who I am and let me see who you are, but instead are to operate on foregone conclusions, try to impress me or expect me to impress or court you, or requiring me to respond to your set-up come-on lines in a certain way, then we shouldn’t even date.

-- If you depend heavily on the first-impression myth and look for shallow immediate chemistry, or won't be interested in a second-date just because certain rituals or gestures don't take place a certain way on the first-date, we shouldn’t even bother with the first-date.
+If you won't be interested in a second-date just because certain gestures don't take place a certain way on the first-date, we shouldn’t even bother with the first-date.

-- If you don't automatically pay for your share of the first few dates, go "dutch", without waiting for a cue to do so, and without being asked about it, don’t try to go on a date with me.
+If you don't automatically pay for your share of the first few dates, go "dutch", on your own without being asked about it or without waiting for a cue to do so, don’t agree with going on a date with me.

-- And of course, if the only way that you’re able to read this profile is as it being from bitterness or negativity, then your head isn’t in the right place concerning how to read and you're not ready for someone like me.
+If the only way that you’re able to read this profile is that it’s from bitterness, is negative, is too picky, etc, then your head isn’t in the right place and you’re not ready for something real, and you’re not ready for someone like me.